Go to top of page

 Cyber Safety Project

-The Cyber Safety Project is on a mission to support children to self-manage their own cyber security, safety and wellbeing through proactive education.
+The Cyber Safety Project is on a mission to support young people to self-manage their own cyber security, safety and wellbeing through proactive education.
+They help create safe communities through engaging and targeted education programs for young people at every stage of learning.
+The Families Hub supports parents with on-demand materials to help them create a safe digital environment at home.

 Day of Friendship